akashm776/exactness-triage/README.md

 2. **Pass rate >> `summarize_all`** ✓ (78% vs 56%, non-overlapping CIs)
 3. **Context volume < `full_exact`** ✓ (−39% under pressure)

 `exactness_aware` is the only condition that achieves all three.
-It is the Pareto-dominant approach.

 ---